moltenimmersiveart/CSV-Output-Chataigne-Module/README.md

 Output values into an external CSV file.

 ## How to use
 Create a csv file (this can be blank).
-Then, in the module's parameters, browse and select this file.

-Adding a value adds is like adding a cell to the csv.
-Adding multiple values builds up a row in the csv.
+In Chataigne add the <strong>CSV Output module</strong> (System > CSV Output).
+In the modulees parameters, under CSV File, browse and select the csv file you created.

-Saving the row to the file starts a new row.
+Data can be added to the csv as an Action consequence.
+Each time you add data you create a new value in the csv row.
+This data is only saved to the file when <strong>Save Row to File</strong> is called.